 Readings: The required readings consist of articles from scholarly journals.
-Students can download all the readings from library services (go to the utexas homepage).
+Students can download all but one of the readings from library services (go to the utexas homepage).
+The single reading that is not downloadable is available on our Bb site.
 Students should read the required articles before coming to class.